ADHD

 Help and Support

-To learn more about the connection between anxiety, depression and ADHD, please view our in depth blog article:
+To learn more about the connection between anxiety, depression and ADHD, please view our in depth blog article: ADHD, anxiety, and depression

-For further information about how food can affect mental wellbeing, read our blog article:
+For further information about how food can affect mental wellbeing, read our blog article: The importance of micronutrients in relation to mental health

 If you require further assistance please schedule an appointment with one of our nutritionists who can advise you on dietary changes that can support your mental wellbeing, and supplements that can help treat micronutrient deficiencies: